 Per our Google Shopping data on 410K ads, one or more search keywords were present on the ad’s product title 94% of the time.
 There was a high match between the search keywords and the product title on over 55% of the ads presented by Google as shown on the graph below.
 And a low match on almost 40% of the ads.

 2. Product Title Composition

-We analyzed title composition to determine whether brand, variants (color, materials, and size) and demographics (gender, age) are available in the ranked ads.
+We analyzed the title composition to determine whether brand, variants (color, materials, and size), and demographics (gender, age) are available in the title of the ranked ads.